-If you are living in Dubai or any other city in the United Arab Emirates and you have relatives living in the other parts of the world, I am sure you would be aware of the struggles of making video or voice calls over the internet.
+Suppose you live in Dubai or any other city in the United Arab Emirates and have relatives living in other parts of the world.
+In that case, I am sure you would be aware of the struggles of making video or voice calls over the Internet.

-In this article, I would like to mention a few ways you can apply to make animated video or voice calls to call from Dubai
+In this article, I would like to mention how you can make animated videos or voice calls to call from Dubai.

-If you are someone who is living another part of the world and has got a relative in Dubai, I hope this article would be helpful to you as well.
+If you live in another part of the world and have got a relative in Dubai, I hope this article would be helpful to you as well.

-Unfortunately, the people living in UAE do not have this luxury of making free Internet calls.
+Unfortunately, the people living in the UAE do not have the luxury of making free Internet calls.

-With apps like Skype, WhatsApp, Google Duo, Facebook Messenger, been blocked for making video or voice calls.
-People in Dubai have to rely on VPN and that let them about the calls from some other countries where it is not blocked.
+Apps like Skype, WhatsApp, Google Duo, and Facebook Messenger have been blocked for making video or voice calls.
+People in Dubai have to rely on VPN, and that lets them about the calls from some other countries where it is not blocked.

-But, the VPN apps too, have been getting blocked every other week.
-This is because UAE has a very strict policy regarding VoIP.
+But, the VPN apps, too, have been getting blocked every other week.
+It is because UAE has a stringent policy regarding VoIP.

 The Telecom giants like Etisalat and Du take full advantage of their monopoly by blocking calls over VoIP.